-The minimum non-financial analysis rate of the Subfund's eligible assets is 90%.
+The minimum non-financial analysis rate of 90% is applied to the subfund's eligible assets.

 The Subfund may directly hold up to 10% of its assets in issues not rated according to ESG criteria.

 The process of selecting securities, consisting of two successive, independent steps, is based on non-financial and financial criteria.